finom/mongo-git-backup/README.md

 To run the tool on startup:

-- Daemonize it first
+- Daemonize it first.
 - Check is `mongo-git-backup` run by typing `pm2 ls` in terminal.
-- Run `pm2 save` to save process list
+- Run `pm2 save` to save process list.
-- Run `pm2 startup` to run the saved process list on startup
+- Run `pm2 startup` to resurrect the saved process list on startup.

-See [PM2 documentation](http://pm2.keymetrics.io/docs/usage/startup/) for more info
+See [PM2 documentation](http://pm2.keymetrics.io/docs/usage/startup/) for more info.

 ### `mongo-git-backup import` options